 Lombardy Poplar (Populus nigra ‘Italica’)

 Lombardy poplar, a fast-growing tree frequently planted for ornamental purposes, holds value not only for its decorative appeal but also for its wood, which is highly regarded as firewood.
 This tree has a moderate density, and poplar burns relatively well, providing a steady heat output.
-It’s straight trunk and uniform growth make it easy to harvest and split into firewood logs.
+Its straight trunk and uniform growth make it easy to harvest and split into firewood logs.

 Balsam Poplar (Populus balsamifera)